 |Keywords:||Millennium Development Goals; MDGs; ODA; Interrupted Time Series; Quasi-experimental; Official Development Assistance; Development Economics; MDG Declaration;|

 |Subjects:||A - General Economics and Teaching > A1 - General Economics

 F - International Economics > F0 - General

-F - International Economics > F6 - Globalization
+F - International Economics > F6 - Economic Impacts of Globalization

-F - International Economics > F6 - Globalization > F63 - Economic Development
+F - International Economics > F6 - Economic Impacts of Globalization > F63 - Economic Development

-F - International Economics > F6 - Globalization > F64 - Environment
+F - International Economics > F6 - Economic Impacts of Globalization > F64 - Environment